Radioactive iodine therapy for thyroid cancer

 High TSH level

 You will need a high level of thyroid-stimulating hormone (TSH) in your bloodstream for the treatment to be a success.
-This hormone activates thyroid cells and encourages them to absorb the radioactive iodine.
-The level of TSH can be raised by:
+This is done by giving an injection of TSH before treatment.
+The hormone activates thyroid cells and encourages them to absorb the radioactive iodine.

 If there’s less iodine in your body it will be more willing to take up the radioactive iodine, so you may be told to limit the iodine in your diet for 2 weeks before your treatment.
 Your nurse will tell you what foods to avoid.